bila9630/SkillMatch/README.md

 I was mainly responsible for the setup, homepage, nagivation bar and database connection.

+# Try it out
+You can try out the project here: https://skill-match.vercel.app/ login with the following credentials:
+- email: teamlead@web.de
+- password: RandomPassword123!

 ## Getting Started
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).